cspellmann/CnC_Remastered_Collection/README.md

 - Medium tanks can carry 2 infantry units
 - When transporting at least one infantry unit medium tanks will use a MG to defend themselves from enemy infantry units.

+## Change History

+- 2020/06/23 Ensure that the mod is compatibe with the latest patch.

 ## Contact
 Reach out to me on twitter!